A, B, C, D, E, K…

 Can Vitamin K Treat Dark Circles?

-Because of its role in the circulation process, vitamin K has been touted as an effective remedy against dark circles.
-And there’s some proof that it may work.
-A 2004 study has found that an undereye gel with 2% vitamin K, 0.1% retinol, and 0.1% vitamins C and E reduced both dark circles and wrinkles in 47% of the testers!
+Science seems to agree.
+A 2004 study found that an undereye gel with 2% vitamin K, 0.1% retinol, and 0.1% vitamins C and E reduced both dark circles and wrinkles in 47% of the testers!

-Peter Thomas Roth Power K Eye Rescue Dark Circle Eye Treatment ($100.00): available at Peter Thomas Roth
+- Peter Thomas Roth Power K Eye Rescue Dark Circle Eye Treatment ($100.00): available at Peter Thomas Roth

 The Bottom Line